sisoe24/execute-in-iterm2/README.md

 The extension offers to ability to create a command based on the file extension.
 Basically, for this file extension, execute this command, with the command representing what you would write in the terminal.

-Some default commands for common files are provided, but you can also define your own or modifying the existing ones. (more on [extension settings](#16-extension-settings))
+Some default commands are available, but you can also define your own or modify the existing ones. (more on [extension settings](#16-extension-settings))

-> **Note:** The examples bellow will include some [placeholders](#141-placeholders) that are part of the extension.
+> **Note:** The examples below will include some [placeholders](#141-placeholders) which are part of the extension.

-A simple example: Execute
+A simple command

 ```json
 {